gakalmar/Notes/JS_Useful_Functions.md

 string.replace(/[aeiou]/gi, "")                     //this is an advanced way to write it (/ refers to a global expression, [aeiou] refers to a character class and the letters to look for inside it). g means all occurrencies, i means case insensitive search string.trim()                                       //removes whitespace from end and beginning of a string

+ARRAYS:

-array.push('item1')                                 //add item to end array.pop('item2')                                  //remove item from end array.shift('item3')                                //add item to start array.unshift('item4')                              //remove item from start array[1]                                            //returns 2nd item in array with index1
+array.push('item1')                                 //add item to end of array array.pop('item2')                                  //remove item from end array.shift('item3')                                //add item to start array.unshift('item4')                              //remove item from start array[1]                                            //returns 2nd item in array with index1 array.splice(index1, number)                        //removes the number of items from index1

 array.reverse()                                     //reverses array order in place (it changes the original too!)